JonesBeach/fromscratchpress-site/src/about.md

 layout: "page.njk"
 ---

 Hey, I’m [Tyler]({{ site.personalUrl }}).
 I’m a software engineer and writer.

-I write about neurodivergence, self-employment, and, basically, figuring out how to build a life that fits.
+I write about neurodivergence, meaningful work, and figuring out how to build a life that fits.

-From Scratch Press is where I share essays about my inner life, meaningful work, and the absurdity of it all.
-If that resonates, you can [subscribe here](/subscribe/).
+From Scratch Press is where I share essays about my inner life, self-employment, and the absurdity of it all.
+If that resonates, you can [subscribe here]({{ site.subscribeUrl }}).

-If you’re into software, I also write and offer personalized mentorship at [From Scratch Code]({{ site.codeUrl }}).
+I write and offer personalized mentorship at [From Scratch Code]({{ site.codeUrl }}).

+You may know me as Jones Beach—a place in New York I've never been—on [Substack]({{ site.substackProfileUrl }}) and [GitHub]({{ site.fromScratchGithubUrl }}).

 ## Want a site like this?

-Keep your Substack, own your web traffic.
+I built this from scratch, and I’m available for freelance work if you need help setting up your own.
+I’d be happy to help you take control of your web traffic without disrupting your Substack.

 [Contact me]({{ site.contactUrl }}) for rates and availability.